-This article looks at how long the effects of Xanax last, the timeline for withdrawal, and various factors that affect this timing.
-It also describes when Xanax expires and how to dispose of old medication.
+This article looks at how long the effects of Xanax last, the timeline for withdrawal, and the various factors that affect this timing.
+It also describes when Xanax expires and how to safely dispose of old medication.

 The body absorbs Xanax quickly after a person takes it.

-Factors that may change the half-life of Xanax include:
+Some factors that may change the half-life of Xanax include: